mmu-webdesign/l4-IWD-web-term-2-template/README.md

-# l4-rwd-template
+# Level 4 responsive web design template
-Level 4 responsive web design template
+This repository creates the folders and files you will need to follow through the web design and development process.